utap2/utap2/docs/rst/installation.rst

 Note: UTAP2 can be installed either as an instance container or as a sandbox container.
 If the user has "fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP2 will be installed as an instance container.
 Otherwise, UTAP2 will be installed as a sandbox container.

-For running UTAP2 run the command in the shell:
+Run the following shell command in order to run UTAP2:

 ::